 - $100,000: cars and car parts: It’s safe to assume that Cleetus gets most of his major parts for free (or at a major discount) just for promoting them on the channel.
 His partnership with Texas Speed is one such example, which provides him with engines for some of his project cars.
 However, the entire foundation of the Cleetus McFarland YouTube channel is building fast cars, breaking them, and rebuilding.
 This is a very expensive business model whether being sponsored or not, so $100k a year in parts is reasonable I think.
 We know the cars themselves aren’t expensive, as he prefers to buy dilapidated pieces of junk and rebuild from the ground up.

-- $40,000: garage lease: I was incredibly shocked to find out that Cleetus doesn’t actually own the shop / garage space they are currently working out of.
+- $40,000: garage lease: I was incredibly shocked to find out that Cleetus doesn’t actually own the shop / garage space they are currently working out of (the one he shares with Jeremy of FasterProms).
 He mentioned it was a leased space in a recent video, and that he’s stuck in it for several more years.
 Is it safe to assume a $3500-4000/mo lease on a commercial garage / shop of that size?
 I think so.

 - $50,000: merchandise inventory/processing/expenses: I’ve talked to many other people over the years who seem to think that merchandise sales are a huge part of the Cleetus McFarland net worth calculation.
 While I tend to agree, I’m of the opinion that it’s not as big as an income source as most would think.
 I’d imagine Cleetus and his team spends upwards of $50k a year in purchasing inventory (and processing) for his merchandise line.
 It’s a very manual (hands on) business as well, so it’s not definitely not as lucrative as earning money from video ad revenue or sponsorships.